plsumu/dma-firmware-cheater/README.md

 In addition, if you have encountered other scammers, please feel free to submit (Pull).
 In this way, we can help others avoid being cheated.

+#### December 3, 2024, it has been kicked out of the JOKOSAHS/DMA-Pcilech-AX200 group after payment.